 We usually spend the night in Uvita because it’s the last big town before pavones.
 It’s closer to the airport, but only by 30 min, to stay in Dominical.
 Dominical is very Americanized and if you are intimidated going to CR your first time, this could help ease your transition.
 But Americanized means touristy to me and other than eating at Cafe Mongo Congo, I don’t like it here that much.

 e’ve stayed at Hotel Villas Gaia and it was easy.
 Rooms were comfortable and breakfast was free the next morning and very good.
 Last time we stayed in a hostel, Cascada Verde, because we were on a tighter budget.
 I personally loved the place.
 It’s very unique because the rooms are all built into a tree house.
 It had a big kitchen for us to make our meals and there is a grocery store nearby to get food.

-Thirty minutes after Uvita you will go right in Palmar (follow signs for Golfito) get gas here or When you get to Rio Claro fill up on gas (and get cash if you didn’t in Uvita)
+Thirty minutes after Uvita you will go right in Palmar (follow signs for Golfito) get gas here or when you get to Rio Claro fill up on gas (and get cash if you didn’t in Uvita)

 In Rio Claro you go right again (still following the signs for Golfito).

 Pay attention for this next turn.
-There will be a bar called Rodeo but it’s hidden on the left and the turn is a very tight left so you can easily miss it.
+There will be a bar called Rodeo on a left bend but it’s hidden on the left and the turn is a very tight left so you can easily miss it.
 Go left here.
 Now you have only about one hour fifteen minutes left (if you have 4×4, a little longer with 2wd).

-- What to pack
+What to Pack

-As little as possible and things you don’t care about.
+Pack as little as possible and things you don’t care about.

 The bugs aren’t too bad—at least they weren’t in June.
-The temperature was a little cooler (and really pleasant) in June than last year in may, but with global warming you never know.
-Even though it was the rainy season, it never rained for more than half a day and some days, not at all.
+The temperature was a little cooler (and more pleasant) in June than the year before when we went in May (but with climate change you never know).

 -Rental car $289

-Hostel Cascada Verde $55
+Hostel Cascada Verde for 1 night $55

-Casa Marea Alta Punta Banco $560
+Casa Marea Alta Punta Banco for 7 nights $560

-Hotel Brilla Sol San Jose $75
+Hotel Brilla Sol San Jose for 1 night $75

-Dinner at hotel in San Jose $60
+Dinner for 4 at hotel in San Jose $60

 Misc airport $25